Crusse/php-shm-cache/README.md

 This library is intended as a hobby project for myself to learn about shared memory and locking in a familiar context (PHP).
 (I'm essentially "programming FORTRAN in any language" here.)
 Use at your own risk.

-*NOTE:*

-When there are parallel reads and writes (as there are on websites), locking is a major bottleneck, so this library is currently not really usable.
-TODO: learn more about lock granularities, so that we only do minimal work inside a lock.

 ## Installing